Technology

 The Bone Printing Solution

-Ossiform® is founded on a worldwide IP protected technology invented while investigating the possibility of 3D printing bone implants for human use.
+Ossiform® is founded on a worldwide IP protected technology developed in 2015.

 Our solution is a bio-ink composed of powder particles suspended in a solid but meltable fatty acid matrix.
 The bio-ink enables a new 3D additive manufacturing process where objects are constructed directly from a computer-aided design (CAD) file.